gomidi/midicatdrv/README.md

 A driver for the unified MIDI driver interface https://gitlab.com/gomidi/midi.Driver .

-This driver is based on the slim midicat project (see https://github.com/gomidi/midicat for more information).
+This driver is based on the slim midicat project (see https://gitlab.com/gomidi/midicat for more information).

-For a driver based on rtmidi, see https://gitlab.com/gomidi/rtmididrv For a driver based on portmidi, see https://gitlab.com/gomidi/portmididrv

 ## Installation

 It is recommended to use Go >= 1.14

-This is driver uses the `midicat`binary that you can get at https://github.com/gomidi/midicat for Windows and Linux (it should be possible to compile it on your own for the Mac).
+This is driver uses the `midicat` binary that you can get [here](https://github.com/gomidi/midicat/releases/download/v0.3.3/midicat-binaries.zip) for Windows and Linux (it should be possible to compile it on your own, e.g. for the Mac).

 The `midicat` binary is based on the rtmidi project and connects MIDI ports to Stdin and Stdout.
 The idea is, to have just one binary that requires CGO (`midicat`) and for all the Go projects that need